Tour Saint-Jacques: 19th century

 During the Second Empire, the architect Théodore Ballu restored the tower, placing it on a pedestal and designing a small city park around it.
-This coincided with the construction of the rue de Rivoli and the avenue Victoria nearby, requiring huge quantities of earth to be removed to ensure the rue de Rivoli a smooth flat path.
-The pedestal allowed the tower to retain its original elevation: nowadays, the change in ground level can best be appreciated in rue St-Bon, just northeast of the tower, where a staircase leads up to the original street level at rue de la Verrerie.
+This coincided with the construction of the Rue de Rivoli and Avenue Victoria nearby, requiring huge quantities of earth to be removed to ensure the Rue de Rivoli a smooth flat path.
+The pedestal allowed the tower to retain its original elevation: nowadays, the change in ground level can best be appreciated in Rue Saint-Bon, just northeast of the tower, where a staircase leads up to the original street level at the Rue de la Verrerie.

 A statue of Blaise Pascal is located at the base of the tower, commemorating the experiments on atmospheric pressure, though it is debated whether they were performed here or at the church of Saint-Jacques-du-Haut-Pas.
 A meteorological laboratory is also installed at the top of the tower.

 The tower inspired Alexandre Dumas to write the play La tour Saint-Jacques-de-la-boucherie in 1856.

 Nicolas Flamel, reputedly an alchemist and a patron of the church, was buried under its floor.